-Indicator Description: Score is on a scale of 0 to 2 and depends on two factors: i) Having an up to date "needs assessment" which meets the requirements set out in 'A Comprehensive CAMHS'; ii) The percentage increase in budgeted expenditure on CAMHS in 2004/05 by the PCT against expenditure in 2003/04 (should be at least 10% to get the highest rating - this threshold was 5% in 2003/04 compared to 2002/03).
+Indicator Description: Score is on a scale of 0 to 2 and depends on two factors: i) Having an up to date "needs assessment" which meets the requirements set out in 'A Comprehensive CAMHS'; ii) The percentage increase in budgeted expenditure on CAMHS in 2005/06 by the PCT against expenditure in 2004/05 (should be at least 10% to get the highest rating - this threshold was 5% in 2003/04 compared to 2002/03).
 This 3 point scale replaced the previous 5 point scale in 2005/6.
 Scale explained: 0= "Not achieved" 1= "Underachieved" 2= "Achieved".
-To score 2 "achieved" a PCT must have an up to date needs assessment and in increase in annual expenditure of not less than 10% from the previous year.
+To score 2 "achieved" a PCT must have an up to date needs assessment for the current time period and an increase in annual expenditure of not less than 10% from the previous year.
 Failure to fulfil one of these criteria results in a score of 1 "underachieved" failure to fulfil both of these criteria results in a score of 0 "underachieved" NB.
 Please note that PCTs were reconfigured in October 2006.
 For current PCT names please see the Healthcare Commission APA briefing.
 Note n/a indicates data not returned to the Healthcare Commission.